Micdejc/cutcaptcha/README.md

 # Automatic Bypassing of cutCAPTCHA Using Canny Edge detection and Template Matching

 ## Overview
-This repository contains a research prototype developed at the University of the West of England (UWE), UK, in 2022.
-It implements a lightweight automated solver for CutCAPTCHA challenges without using machine learning or artificial intelligence.
+This repository contains a research prototype developed at the University of the West of England (UWE), UK. t implements a lightweight, zero-cost automated solver for CutCAPTCHA challenges without relying on machine learning or artificial intelligence.

 For background information and a public demonstration of cutCAPTCHA, refer to:
 https://filecrypt.cc/Contact.html